"I am suspicious of both facility and speed. Good writing is essentially rewriting."

 stories,or an excerpt from a longer story; in either case, pages of your strongest writing.

 Nomination by a GrubStreet instructor or equivalent workshop leader.
 No letter is necessary.
-There is a place on the application form to list your nominator and his/her contact info.
+There is a place on the application form to list your nominator and their contact info.

 Experience in at least one workshop at GrubStreet or an equivalent writing center, MFA program, or conference.
 There is a place on the application form to list the titles & dates of previous workshops.